gmhafiz/go8/README.md

 However, I wanted to use [chi router](https://github.com/go-chi/chi) which is more common in the community, [sqlx](https://github.com/jmoiron/sqlx) for database operations and design towards layered architecture (handler -> business logic -> database).

-It is still in early stages, and I do not consider it is completed until all integration tests are completed.

 In short, this kit is a Go + Postgres + Chi Router + sqlx + ent + authentication + testing starter kit for API development.

 # Motivation